HOT THIS WEEK

 We also provide full reviews for each series or movie listed on this site.
 Reviews contain our honest opinions.
 If we think it sucks, we tell you.
 If we think something is great, we let you know why.
 Each review also features a trailer and a direct link to launch the show in the Netflix or Amazon app.

 A ‘Netflix binge' is when you sit down to watch one episode of your favourite show but you accidentally watch 3 seasons without taking a break!
 The term has also come to describe a must-see show.
 As in ‘OMG, I just binged the first two seasons of Glow'.
 Our favourite shows to Binge on include; BoJack Horseman, Stranger Things and Maniac.

 If you want to find the best shows on Netflix then why not head over to our Netflix page and filter the results via ‘Top Site Rated'.
 You'll find this option in the first dropdown menu.
 It will give you a list of 100s of movies & shows that score highly.
 Alternatively, you can filter the page via ‘Highest User Rated' this will give you the top-rated shows according to our site visitors.
 You can use the same method to find the best shows on Amazon Prime too – just click here to get started.

 NETFLIX US VS NETFLIX UK

 You'll also be able to watch content from back home when travelling in another country.
-This can be useful for UK viewers who regularly visit Europe, only to find Netflix in Spain is mainly in Spanish, I was surprised and shocked too!
+This can be useful for UK viewers who regularly visit Europe, only to find Netflix in Spain is mainly in Spanish, or Netflix in Sweden mainly features Swedish content, I was surprised and shocked too!
 If you'd like more information about streaming Netflix from different countries – click here.